Fusion of deterministically generated photonic graph states

 The generation of the presented graph states relies on a high overall source-to-detector efficiency, which in this work is close to $0.5$ for a single photon emission.
 Hence, with a coincidence rate on the order of one per minute, we can collect hundreds of events within a few hours of measurement (Methods).

 In conclusion, we have generated ring graph states of up to 6 (8) logical (physical) qubits and a tree graph state made up of 7 (8) logical (physical) qubits by coupling two emitters via a cavity-assisted fusion gate.
 The latter constitutes the, in our view, decisive step towards scalable architectures of coupled single-photon sources for creating arbitrary photonic graph states.
-For instance, a larger number of emitters either in the same or in spatially separated cavities would enable tree states of higher depths or repeater graph states which are proposed as useful tools to overcome photon loss in long-distance transmission lines \cite{Azuma2015, Buterakos2017, Borregaard2020}.
+These could be realised with multiple atom-cavity systems that are embedded in a distributed architecture and connected by optical fibre links \cite{Barrett2005}.
+Alternatively, one could increase the number of emitters within the same cavity, for instance making use of arrays of optical tweezers.
+Both approaches are conceptually similar, whereas the latter takes advantage of hosting several emitters in the same hardware device.
+A larger number of emitters would enable tree states of higher depths or repeater graph states, which are proposed as useful tools to overcome photon loss in long-distance transmission lines \cite{Azuma2015, Buterakos2017, Borregaard2020}.
 Similar schemes can be employed to generate two-dimensional cluster states to enable fault-tolerant quantum computing protocols such as one-way or fusion-based quantum computation \cite{Raussendorf2001, Bartolucci2023, Bell2023}.
 Finally yet importantly, the photons of the graph state could be individually steered to and stored in a distributed set of heralded quantum memories \cite{Brekenfeld2020}, thereby bringing the flying entanglement to a standstill in a material system.
 In the context of multi-partite quantum networks \cite{Pompili2021} this approach would offer a plethora of fascinating possibilities \cite{Epping2016} beyond those of a two-party quantum-communication link.